 Aboveground were discovered the remains of a funerary enclosure.
 The oldest part, dating to the first half of the first century CE, included columbaria, a cistern, and stairs down to a few of the hypogea that were the oldest nuclei of the catacomb (9).

 The hypogaea of the Flavii, its walls richly frescoed with rural themes, was begun between the end of the second century and the beginning of the third.
-It seems to have been used by Christians from the time it was enlarged in the second half of the third century, when the entrance to the catacomb was modified with the construction of a room with a well to which water was supplied by a pipe from a small cistern, and, on the opposite side, an enclosure with two benches, providing mourners with all the elements needed to perform the ritual of the funerary meal or refrigerium.
+It seems to have been used by Christians from the time it was enlarged in the second half of the third century, when the entrance to the catacomb was modified with the construction of a room on one side with a well to which water was supplied by a pipe from a small cistern, and, on the opposite side, an enclosure with two benches, providing mourners with all the elements needed to perform the ritual of the funerary meal or refrigerium.
+The whole area became part of the larger catacomb network in the early fourth century.

 The Ampliatus hypogaeum dated from a period of about the late second or early third century.
 It had a simple plan: a stairway leading down to two double chambers on either side of a landing.
 Pergola judged that the decoration of the chambers was carried out in four phases, with the first two phases dated to the beginning and second half of the third century, to which period are also dated two epitaphs that give the site its modern name (11).